wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 > You can set the `IMAGE_OUTPUT_FOLDER` environment variable to change where the processing app stores the images it creates.

-The original App Service is also processing images, but is not connected to your Azure Files resouce.
+The original App Service is also processing images, but is not connected to your Azure Files resource.
 Find this old App Service in the order-processing resource group in the Azure portal and change its configuration to set `SCHEDULED_JOB_ENABLED=false`, so that only your cluster is processing images.

 Now all images should show correctly for newly processed orders.